RYAN GANDER: GHOSTWRITER SUBTEXT - (TOWARDS A SIGNIFICANTLY MORE PLAUSIBLE INTERROBANG)

 ABOUT SALA DIAZ

 Sala Diaz, a 501(c) 3 exhibition space, is an experimental venue for contemporary art established in 1995.
 Located in the heart of the Cultural Arts District, Sala Diaz provides a unique venue for the exhibition of new and challenging work and fosters lasting exchange between our city and creative communities abroad.
 Housed in the same residential structure as the gallery, The Casa Chuck Residency is an invitational program through which Sala Diaz provides critics, curators and writers a haven for varied creative pursuits.
 Initiated in 2011, the residency honors the legacy of visionary artist, arts advocate, cultural maven and bon vivant Chuck Ramirez who died the previous year.
 Official residents spend one month living in Ramirez’ former abode, exploring and interacting with the surrounding arts community.
-Sala/Casa hosts a wide variety of arts professionals in-between residencies including critics, curators, musicians, scholars and visual artists.
+Sala/Casa hosts a wide array of arts professionals in-between residencies including critics, curators, filmmakers, musicians, scholars and visual artists.